-Figure 2.4: Power supply plugs
+Figure 2.4: Power supply and USB receptacles

-- 7. Set the AC power setting on the side of the power supply.
-You will need to set it to 110V or 220V depending on your regional location.
-Failure to do so can destroy your power supply! - 8.
-Plug in the USB cable, B plug (square plug) side, into the USB receptacle on the printer electronics.
-Plug the other end of the USB cable, A plug side, into your computer. - 9.
+- 6. Plug in the USB cable, B plug (square plug) side, into the USB receptacle on the printer electronics.
+Plug the other end of the USB cable, A plug side, into your computer. - 7.
 Make sure the printer power switch is turned off (the circle side should be depressed).
 The LED on the power supply should not be lit.
-Plug in the black RAMPS power plug from the power supply into the matching black receptacle in the RAMPS electronics (Fig. 2.5, page 19).
-Make sure the screw terminals on the plug are facing out from the printer.
-Now you can plug in the AC power plug from the power supply into an AC power outlet.
+Plug in the black power supply plug from the power supply into the power supply receptacle on the printer.
+The power supply plug must be aligned correctly with the flat side of the plug facing outwards from the printer.
+(Fig. 2.5, page 19; Fig. 2.6, page 19).
+Now you can plug in the AC power plug from the power supply into an AC power outlet. - 8.
+Locate the plastic filament spool (Fig. 2.7, page 20). - 9.
+Remove the large wing nut from the back of the spool.
+Take off one washer leaving the other two on the spool mounting bolt.
+Now locate the spool mount arm on the top right facing the rear of the printer

-Figure 2.5: RAMPS plug and receptacle
+Figure 2.5: Power supply plug